koly23/koly23.github.com/_posts/2013-05-08-javascript-pattern-modules.md

 **A reading notes of <<Learning javascript design patterns>>**

 ##Why modules?
 * It's natural to divide an application to modules.
 * To avoid name conflicts
 * It provides encapsulation, cohesion inside a module, decouping between modules (may use IOC & DI)

 ##How?
 Two ways here:

 * module pattern
 * object literal

 ####A module defined using object literal syntax:

+{% highlight javascript %}

 var myModule = {
   myProperty: 'someValue',
   //here another object is defined for configuration purposes:
   myConfig: {
 	useCaching: true,
 	language: 'en'
   },
   //a very basic method
   myMethod: function() {
 	console.log('I can haz functionality?');
   },
   //output a value based on current configuration
   myMethod2: function() {
 	console.log('Caching is: ' + (this.myConfig.useCaching) ? 'enabled' : 'disabled');
   },
   //override the current configuration
   myMethod3: function(newConfig) {
 	if (typeof newConfig == 'object'){
 	  this.myConfig = newConfig;
 	  console.log(this.myConfig.language);
 	}
   }
 };
+{% endhighlight %}
 Usage:

 	myModule.myMethod();